ryanallen/mind.audio/README.md

 src: [Viewing the Guru Through the Lens of the Seven Limb Puja](https://www.goodreads.com/book/show/33518202-viewing-the-guru-through-the-lens-of-the-seven-limb-puja)
 practice: [The Seven-Limb Practice](https://multimedia.lamayeshe.com/2015/09/23/the-seven-limb-practice/)

+Visualize all the Buddhas, Bodhisattvas and masters in front of you.

+The King of Noble Prayers aspiring to the deeds of the Excellent.

+Homage to the ever-youthful Arya Manjushri!

+Paying homage to the Buddhas and Bodhisattvas.
+Throughout all the worlds in the ten directions,
+Dwell the sugatas of the three times, lions among men, To all of them without exception
+With devotion I bow down with my body, speech and mind.
+By the strength of this aspiration to the deeds of the excellent, And by envisioning myself in the presence of all the victorious ones,

 ### 7 limbs
 src: [words of my perfect teacher](https://github.com/ryanallen/words-of-my-perfect-teacher)